flynnpayne/YeOldeBookshop/README.md

 # YeOldeBookshop
-Assignment for BCIT141 Website Development

-This project was for an assignment as part of my study at Ara Institute of Canterbury.
+Assignment for BCIT141 Website Development as part of the Diploma of Website Development and Design at Ara Institute of Canterbury.

-I had to design and create a website for an imaginary client, which required a specification document, website designs, the completed website, and any change request forms.
+For this assignment I had to design and create a website for an imaginary client, which required a specification document, website designs, the completed website, and any change request forms.

 The specifications document covered:
 Client Details,
 Goals and Objectives,
 Target Audience,
 Website Structure,
 Website Content,
 User Interaction,
 Designs (including narrow and widescreen designs), SEO,
 Domain Name and Hosting recommendations,
 Copyright,
 and Budget.